batuhanayyildiz/microservice-example-with-different-technologies/README.md

 ### Gateway
 It is responsible for forwarding requests to other microservices.
 Also, it is the first layer of security.
 For all requests, It asks whether JWT token is valid to auth service.
 Communication is handled by gRPC.
-For future uses, there is a plan for implementing redis cache to relieve visit frequency by request to auth service.
+For future usages, there is a plan for implementing redis cache to relieve visit frequency by request to auth service.
 According to plan, Gateway store tokens in cache for certain time, by doing that unnecessary visiting of auth service will be prevented.
 ### Auth Service
-It is responsible currently for authentication and for autherization in later stages.
+It is responsible currently for authentication, login management and for autherization in later stages.
 It stores user's credentials in database, postgreSQL.
 User register the system with this service.
 After registering successfully, auth service publishes a message to kafka on user-created topic for indicating a new user is created with the unique username.